DamnKuldeep/Maze-Solving/Deployment/example_inputs.md

-example input on site(without leaving a line between two lines) -
+example input on site -

 0, 0, 0, 0, 1, 0, 0, 1, 0, 0